MorisMwai/mockmate-ai-interview/README.md

 # MockMate 🎤🤖
 **Your AI-Powered Mock Interview Partner**

-MockMate is a web application that helps you practice and improve your interview skills through realistic, AI-driven mock interviews—all using free and modern tools.
+MockMate is a web application that helps you practice and improve your interview skills through realistic, AI-driven mock interviews - all using free and modern tools.

 ## 🚀 Features